-Potbelly opened its second shop in 1997 and continued to open shops in more neighborhoods reaching 100 shops in 2005, 200 shops in 2008, 300 shops in 2013 and 400 shops in 2016.
+Potbelly opened its second shop in 1997 and continued to open shops in more neighborhoods reaching over 400 company-operated and franchise locations today.
 Throughout the growth, each new shop has maintained a similar look, vibe and experience that defines the Potbelly brand.
 Though our shops vary in size and shape, we maintain core elements in each new location, such as fast and efficient line flow, vintage décor customized with local details and exceptional customer focus.